-Relationship Intelligence: Insight to adjust your approach and make interactions more effective.
+Relationship Intelligence: Insight to adjust your approach to make interactions more effective.

 Everything you do relies on working well with others